vm6502q/FindAFactor/README.md

 ## About
 This library was originally called ["Qimcifa"](https://github.com/vm6502q/qimcifa) and demonstrated a (Shor's-like) "quantum-inspired" algorithm for integer factoring.
 It has since been developed into a general factoring algorithm and tool.

-**Special thanks to OpenAI GPT "Elara," for indicated region of contributed code!**
+**Special thanks to OpenAI GPT "Elara," for help with indicated region of contributed code!**